derek-palmer/backup-github-to-s3/README.md

    - `AWS_ACCESS_KEY_ID`: Your IAM user's access key ID.
    - `AWS_SECRET_ACCESS_KEY`: Your IAM user's secret access key.
    - `AWS_DEFAULT_REGION`: The AWS region where your S3 bucket is located.
-   - `GITHUB_TOKEN`: A personal access token with read access to your organization's repositories.
+   - `GH_TOKEN`: A personal access token with read access to your organization's repositories.

 ### 5. Useage